claustrum examples¶

 # …

-Quiet the daemon's stderr diagnostics (default emits everything, matching the
+Make the daemon's stderr diagnostics quieter.
+The default emits everything,